Freddi-kru/Rivermetrics-plugin---processing/README.md

 The plugin is divided into two parts: the first part is an experimental plugin with a dock in the main QGIS interface, while the second part is a set of tools integrated into QGIS processing.

 > [!Note]
-> The [RiverMetrics plugin](https://github.com/pierluigiderosa/RiverMetrics.git) is in the official QGIS repository (experimental flag) and can be easily installed using the standard procedure.
+> The [RiverMetrics plugin](https://github.com/pierluigiderosa/RiverMetrics.git) is in the official QGIS repository (experimental flag) and can be easily installed using the standard procedure, via the **Plugin Manager**.

  The QGIS RiverMetrics processing tools can be found here.